-For the cross-sectional survey, the personal cross-sectional weight (applicable to all household members, of all ages (target variable RB050) may be used for the childcare data.
-However, the calculation of this weight probably does not take into account external control agedistributions for children aged 12 and under.
+The personal cross-sectional weight (applicable to all household members, of all ages (target variable RB050) may be used for the childcare data.
+However, the calculation of this weight probably does not take into account external control age-distributions for children aged 12 and under.
 In order to ensure a correct distribution for children by age, it may be better to calculate specific cross-sectional weights for children1.

-The proposal IS NOT to scale and calculate new weights for children taking into account nonresponse, household and individual variables, region, children ages...etc.
+The proposal IS NOT to scale and calculate new weights for children taking into account non-response, household and individual variables, region, children ages...etc.